 Normally, hair goes through a regular growth cycle.
-During the anagen phase, which lasts three to four years, the hair grows.
-During the telogen phase, which lasts about three months, the hair rests.
-At the end of the telogen phase, the hair falls out and is replaced by new hair.
+During the anagen phase, which lasts 2 to 6 years or longer, the hair grows.
+During the catagen phase, which lasts about 3 months, the hair rests.
+Then, at the end of the telogen (shedding) phase, the hair falls out and is replaced by new hair.

 The average person loses about 100 hairs each day.
 Hair loss also can have other causes, including drugs or disease.

 As they age, men tend to lose the hair on top of their head, which eventually leaves a horseshoe-shaped ring of hair around the sides.
 This type of hair loss is called male-pattern baldness.
-It's caused by genes (from both parents -- the idea that men take after their mother's father is a myth) and it's fueled by the male hormone, testosterone.
-In female-pattern baldness, the hair loss is different -- it thins throughout the top of the scalp, leaving the hair in front intact.
+It's caused by genes from both parents – the idea that men take after their mother's father is a myth.
+It's fueled by dihydrotestosterone, a byproduct of the male hormone testosterone.
+In female-pattern baldness, the hair loss is different – it thins throughout the top of the scalp, leaving the hair in front intact.

 A number of disorders can cause the hair to fall out.
 People who have an autoimmune condition called alopecia areata lose hair on their scalp, as well as on other parts of their body.
 Other health conditions that can cause excess hair loss include:

 - Medications such as antidepressants, retinoids, NSAIDs, blood thinners, birth control pills and other hormonal treatments, high blood pressure medications, chemotherapy, and radiation

 - Severe infections